Interactive-Science-Lab/science-frontend/README.md

 Double check all features
 Check all field types across all
 Copy across all features, and THEN turn off

 Able to set that only ONE shows on edit page, esp. thumbail & userInfo- edit OR new FORM Data for images
-Select fiel for references
+Select field for references

 SELECT / filter doesn't always stick w/ loader